williamsantosa/ucsc-cs/README.md

 #### Overnight Areas

-- Night
-Science and Engineering Library (SnE)
+- Science and Engineering Library (SnE)
-McHenry Library
+- McHenry Library

-Places that get locked after midnight, so you need to get in before (If you are a night owl)
+Places that get locked after midnight
 - Jack's Lounge
 - DARC 308
 - Music Center

-Places you will need keycard access to and special privileges:
+Places you will need keycard/special access to:
 - Any Lab in Baskin Engineering 1/2
 - (For CSGD/AGPM majors taking the capstone, you will have exclusive access to the Baskin Engineering 1 Game Labs)